Ližnjan Village

 My Favourite Local Spots

-This isn’t a resort destination — it’s a real place where you can live like a local for a week.
+This isn’t a resort — it’s a real place where you can live like a local for a week.

 See Also